EMDR Therapy

 Arizona Family Counseling EMDR therapists use the Attachment and Trauma Center of Nebraska’s Integrative Team Treatment model to treat attachment trauma with EMDR and family therapy interventions.
 Parents become important elements of therapy, providing support to their children as they progress through EMDR treatment.

-EMDR over Telehealth
+EMDR and Telehealth

-Arizona Family Counseling can provide EMDR in person in the traditional therapeutic office setting* or over video conferencing telehealth.
+Arizona Family Counseling can provide EMDR in person in the traditional therapeutic office setting* or via video conferencing telehealth.
 Therapists use effective methods of eye movement or other bilateral alternating movements that can be accomplished over video calls.
 Clients can build safety and process traumatic memories in the comfort of their own homes.

-For more information, please watch EMDRIA’s video on how EMDR works:
+For more information, please watch EMDRIA’s video on how EMDR works.

 If you would like more information on how EMDR can help you decrease symptoms and move past traumatic events please contact Arizona Family Counseling at 877 847-6104.